mickelson/attract/Readme.txt

 Attract-Mode was developed for use in Linux.
 It is known to work on Ubuntu Linux, Mac OS-X 10.6, and Windows 7.

-Please visit http://attractmode.org for more infomation.
+Please visit http://attractmode.org for more information.

 Download
 ========